8bitcommit/8bitcommit.github.io/_posts/2025-05-01-MandM-MicrosoftMonopoly.md

 tags: [Microsoft, Monopoly, Antitrust, Tech Giants, History]
 ---

-In the 1990s, Microsoft was *the* software powerhouse—crushing competitors and bundling products like a tech world mafia boss.
+In the 1990s, Microsoft was *the* software powerhouse, crushing competitors and bundling products like a tech world mafia boss.
 But behind the glossy glow of Windows 95 and the creepy charm of Clippy, there was a courtroom drama brewing that would shake Silicon Valley and redefine antitrust law.

 ##  The Rise to Monopoly

 By the late '90s, Microsoft owned the desktop.
 With **Windows installed on over 90% of personal computers**, they had a chokehold on the OS market.
-Add to that the aggressive bundling of **Internet Explorer** with Windows—effectively burying Netscape Navigator—and things started looking more like domination than healthy competition.
+Add to that the aggressive bundling of **Internet Explorer** with Windows, effectively burying Netscape Navigator and things started looking more like domination than healthy competition.

 ## The U.S. vs. Microsoft

 In 1998, the **U.S. Department of Justice and 20 states sued Microsoft**, alleging it abused monopoly power.
 The big grievance?
-Microsoft forced PC manufacturers to include Internet Explorer—crushing browser competition before it could even click "Download."
+Microsoft forced PC manufacturers to include Internet Explorer crushing browser competition before it could even click "Download."

 The case turned heads.
 Bill Gates was grilled.
 Emails were leaked.
 The trial featured everything from memos about “cutting off Netscape’s air supply” to bizarre demos where Windows conveniently broke when Internet Explorer was removed.